 Implementations of these guidelines are based on the National Culturally and Linguistically Accessible Services (CLAS) Standards issued by the Department of Health and Human Services.
-For more information about
+For more information about these standards, please contact the Office of Diversity & Equity (ODE) at 650-573-2714 or ode@smcgov.org.

-1. Contractor will submit an annual cultural competence plan that details on-going and future efforts to address the diverse needs of clients, families and the workforce.
+Contractor will submit an annual cultural competence plan that details on-going and future efforts to address the diverse needs of clients, families and the workforce.
 This plan will be submitted to the BHRS Analyst/Program Manager and the Office of Diversity & Equity (ODE) by September 30th of the fiscal year.